 Head back to that budget and write in: “Cash Reserve”.

 Your cash reserve should cover all the expenses you would have if you don’t bring in any money or get any work for a month or two.
 Your industry may need a smaller or larger buffer, but 2-3 months of operating expenses & overhead is a good place to start.

 Close your eyes with me and imagine getting a call from your biggest customer letting you know that they are going to be “taking things in a different direction.”
 This call comes the day after your top producing salesman let you know he is quitting to start his own business.

 Now, instead of breaking into a cold sweat, just take a deep breath.
 Imaging that there is two months of cash sitting there in the bank.
 It’s not going to solve your problem for you, but it just bought you 60 days.
 Now… go home and kiss your wife and play with your kids.

 I am not exaggerating when I say that a fully funded cash reserve will impact your entire life.
 It has the potential to shed the stress that is preventing you from being the parent and spouse you know you should be.

 Action Step: Don’t get overwhelmed here.
 You won’t have a cash reserve next month.
 Start small and begin to build momentum and discipline by saving for the purchases you know you need to make in the next 3 months.
 Write these items into your budget.
-Use my simple savings worksheet to get started.

 Let’s sum it up!